 The ruins of Old Cahawba are a part of Alabama’s Black Belt region, the first state capital and home to multiple Southeastern Indigenous tribes in centuries past.
 It became an abandoned town during slavery after being used as a prison for Union soldiers or Confederate prisoners of war before being left far behind by reconstruction when freed slaves moved into these villages called “The Body.”

-Today visitors can walk through what remained from this grid city lined with dense foliage instead buildings; chances are you’ll find some animal prints along your stroll!
+Today visitors can walk through what remains from this grid city lined with dense foliage instead buildings; chances are you’ll find some animal prints along your stroll!

 The Cahaba River is a gorgeous three-mile paddling trip that allows you to experience nature at its finest!
 Along the way, explore this historic park and learn about Alabama’s history from both before & after slavery.
 Two canoe ramps are available for those who would like less distance or more adventure, each with rental outfitters nearby, so visitors don’t have a far search for themselves.